stretchr/testify/README.md

   * For an introduction to writing test code in Go, see http://golang.org/doc/code.html#Testing
   * A little about [Test-Driven Development (TDD)](http://en.wikipedia.org/wiki/Test-driven_development)

+To make your testing life easier, check out our other project, [gort](http://github.com/stretchrcom/gort).

 `assert` package
 ----------------